Raunak-Sarmacharya/kcn-seniors-docs/docs/event-management/eventprime-integration.md

 # EventPrime Plugin Integration

-This guide covers the technical integration details, advanced features, and troubleshooting for the EventPrime plugin in your KCN Seniors website.
+This guide covers the technical integration details, advanced features, and troubleshooting for the EventPrime plugin in the website.

 ## 🎥 Video Tutorial Guide

 **Watch the Complete Process:**

-For a visual demonstration of the EventPrime dashboard and its capabilities, watch our comprehensive video tutorial below:
+For a visual demonstration of the EventPrime dashboard and its capabilities, watch the comprehensive video tutorial below:

 **What the Video Covers:**
 - EventPrime plugin dashboard overview